All Products

 Add to Protected Object Group

-To add multiple protected objects to the same object group, select the protected objects and click Add To Protected Group at the bottom of the list.
+To add multiple protected objects to the same object group, select the protected objects and click Add To Protection Group below the list.

 View Logs

-Enable log collection for the protected object and query related log data.
+Enable log collection and query logs for the protected object.
 For more information, see Enable or disable Simple Log Service.

-• To delete a protected object, click Delete in the Actions column of the protected object.
+• Click Delete in the Actions column for the object to delete the protected object.

 Note